deltachat/deltachat-pages/en/help.md

 ## What is Delta Chat?

-Delta Chat is a reliable, decentralized and secure messenging app, available for mobile and desktop platforms.
+Delta Chat is a reliable, decentralized and secure messaging app, available for mobile and desktop platforms.

 Delta Chat feels like Whatsapp or Telegram but you can also use and regard it as an e-mail app.
 You can signup anonymously to a variety of [interoperable chatmail servers](chatmail) which are minimal e-mail servers optimized for fast and secure operations.